 Holdover and Callback Pay/Procedures.

-Holdover and callback procedures are set forth in the SOGs.
+Holdover and callback procedures are set forth in the SOPs.
 If you are a non-exempt line-employee, you will receive pay for all actual hours worked as a result of a holdover after a scheduled shift.
 Such time will be included in the calculation of whether you are entitled to overtime for that work period.
 If you are called back to work all or a portion of an unscheduled shift, you will be paid a minimum of two hours, even if you actually work fewer hours.
 Such time will be included in the calculation of whether you are entitled to overtime for that work period.

 Certification Pay.